emmanuelonah/react-multiselector/README.md

 esbuild provides a service written in GO that it interacts with.
 Only one instance of this service can run at a time and it must have an identical version to the npm package.
-If it was a hard dependency you would only be able to use the esbuild version mdx-bundler uses.
+If it was a hard dependency you would only be able to use the esbuild version react-multis uses.

 </details>